ezartsh/ezartsh/README.md

 - 👀 I’m interested in everything
 - 🌱 I’m currently learning anything
 - 💞️ I’m looking to collaborate on everybody
-- 📫 How to reach me on the afterlife